CommandersAct/react-tag-commander/README.md

 - [Official website](https://www.commandersact.com/fr/produits/tagcommander/)

-This documentation is specific to the react wrapper.
+This documentation is specific to the React wrapper.
 You should read the documentation about [Tag Commander](https://community.commandersact.com/tagcommander/) first for the concepts

 ## Features